 In rural and frontier regions, few paid staff are available to support non-profit work of any kind, and budgets are lean.
 At the same time, most community meetings are attended by the same individuals who come to know each other's lives and challenges well.

 This makes building partnerships both easy and mutually beneficial.
-The ECCYWK has long term, trusted partnerships with family resource centers and public libraries in particular, and anyone who has a resource valued by families and children becomes part of their support network for FFNs.
-The success of the ECCYWK's Early Childhood Wellness Fair, for instance, relies on coordination with the Rural Communities Resource Center and Prairie Family Center in Burlington to provide dental screenings, Eastern Colorado Services for Developmentally Disabled or Early Intervention to offer developmental screenings for birth to age three, and Baby Bear Hugs, a parental education and resource organization, for screenings for ages three to five.
+For example, the ECCYWK funds and coordinates Early Childhood Wellness Fairs where partners like Rural Communities Resource Center serving Yuma and Washington Counties and Prairie Family Center serving Kit Carson County offer dental screenings.
+In addition, Eastern Colorado Services for the Developmentally Disabled (early intervention) and Baby Bear Hugs provide developmental screenings.

+The ECCYWK has long-term, trusted relationships with anyone who has a resource valued by families and children.
+For example, the area's family resource centers-Rural Communities Resource Center and Prairie Family Center-are part of the region's network of support given their focus on the entire community.